Anugithuv/alx-system_engineering-devops/0x00-shell_basics/README.md

-It delete the file betty in the /tmp/my_first_directory It delete the directory my_first_directory that is in the /tmp directory changes the working directory to the previous one lists all files (even ones with names beginning with a period character, which are normally hidden) in the current directory and the parent of the working directory and the /boot directory
+It delete the file betty in the /tmp/my_first_directory It delete the directory my_first_directory that is in the /tmp directory changes the working directory to the previous one lists all files (even ones with names beginning with a period character, which are normally hidden) in the current directory and the parent of the working directory and the /boot directory prints the type of the file named iamafile in /tmp